rundeckpro/training-service-oriented/README.md

+These examples support Rundeck basic training where you will learn how Rundeck integrates with other tools, uses Jobs to provide self serve automation, and how to automate the setup of Rundeck itself.

-This example shows Rundeck supporting a continuous delivery process for a webapp called "simple".
+The example shows Rundeck supporting a continuous delivery process for a webapp called "simple".
 A set of Rundeck jobs  manage the webapp deployed to a set of tomcat instances in the "simple" app environment.
 The jobs